Satellite Business Systems: The start of SBS (1970-1979)

 In late 1970, MCI Communications created a subsidiary company named MCI Satellite, Inc. The idea was that satellites could provide 'long distance' service from anywhere to anywhere without having to build thousands of miles of terrestrial network facilities.
 In early 1971, MCI and Lockheed Missiles and Space Company created a joint venture named MCI Lockheed Satellite Corp. which was the first company to request FCC authorization as a Specialized Common Carrier using satellite based communications.
-A year later, MCI and Lockheed sought an additional source of funding and Comsat Corp. entered the venture which was renamed CML Satellite Corp.
-In need of cash, MCI sold its share of the venture to IBM Corporation in 1974 (Lockheed also subsequently sold its share to IBM).
+A year later, MCI and Lockheed sought an additional source of funding and Comsat Corp. entered the venture, which was renamed CML Satellite Corp.
+In need of cash, MCI sold its share of the venture to IBM Corporation in 1974, and Lockheed also subsequently sold its share to IBM.